-However lockdown came with its own challenges and when combined with the start of a technically challenging new roading project based in Fiji, I had a hard time catching up with the new skills and the rest of the team.
-After a while, I realised that with lockdown, there weren’t just the hardware and how we do things that have changed, my mindset and how we approach things also required an “update”.
+However lockdown came with it's own challenges and when combined with the start of a technically challenging new roading project based in Fiji, I had a hard time catching up with the new skills and the rest of the team.
+After a while, I realised that with the lockdown, it wasn't just the technology and how we do things that had changed, my mindset and how we approach things also required an “update”.
 Being open with the team and keeping the communication up really helped me overcoming the challenges we faced in this project.

 What makes you get up and come to work at Beca every morning?

 Aside from the standard “I want to make a difference to the world through engineering”, I get out of bed in the morning to see the awesome team mates and front new challenges/ exciting opportunities at work with them.

 What was the best piece of advice you have been given as an emerging professional?

 “It is what you make of it” and “opportunities don’t happen, you create them” are probably the ones that have had the most impact on me over the past few years.
 It is tempting to settle for the easier path or go with the flow, but I’ve realised life is much more fun with some challenges or changes here and there.

 What would you say to intermediate engineers who are considering working for Beca?

 Give it a go!
 If you are looking for agility and flexibility, Beca might just be your answer.
 There’s always a huge range opportunities up for grabs and an awesome team to back you up along the way.

 Where do you hope to go with your career in Beca?